arkency/posts/posts/2020-04-21-why-commenting-code-is-evil.md

 # Why commenting code is evil

-Less inflammatory title: **Hidden costs of putting adding comments to code**.
+Less inflammatory title: **Hidden costs of adding comments to your code**.

 I bet you've seen such codebases.
 Comments all over the place.
 You've got no idea which ones are still relevant.
 Most of them hard to understand or too obvious.
 Big chunks of code commented out: _Saved for later_. _Disabled for now_.

 While I agree that comments sometimes help, here's my list of costs they impose which should be kept in mind when considering the helpfullness of adding comments.
 That's why I try to avoid comments at all as a rule.
 Of course the extent to which they affect your work is variable and subjective, but I believe it's helpful to be aware of all this aspects.

-### 1. Comments rot, mislead and lie -- the deception cost
+### 1. Comments rot, mislead and lie — the deception cost

 One of the problems with comments is that it's too easy too write them.